 We encourage you to try out simple deep learning recipes in both Keras and PyTorch.
 What are your favourite and least favourite aspects of each?
 Which framework experience appeals to you more?
 Let us know in the comment section below!

 Would you and your team like to learn more about deep learning in Keras, TensorFlow and PyTorch?
-See our tailored training offers.
+Choose our custom-made AI workshops.